You are in the View from the Fen archives. Scroll down the page for a selection of earlier articles

 January 2005

 Digital media, from the Internet and electronic news gathering to text messaging, have been pressed into service to respond to the appalling tragedy of the Asian tsunami.
 This has made possible an unprecedented response which has brought together people from around the world - and demonstrated what converged media and communications can do to change the way things are done.
-Click to read articlego to
+Click to read article

 December 2004